Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

   cp Hog/Templates/gitignore .gitignore
 ```

 [^4]:You might need to modify your `.gitignore` file if you want to do a more complicated directory structure, especially with the IP and BD files.
 For example, Hog template assumes that you store your IPs in `IP/ip_name/ip_name.xci`.
-If you do, this file would be enuogh for you.
-If you need a more omplicated structure, you can edit the file or you can use several .gitignore files the subfolders of the main IP directory.
+If you do, this file would be enough for you.
+If you need a more complicated structure, you can edit the file or you can use several .gitignore files the subfolders of the main IP directory.

 Let's now make our first commit: